Maria Dunszt: Career

+Family

+Dunszt's mother, Mária Pálffy (1903–1981), was also an opera singer.
+Her father, László Dunst (1893–1975), was a private-sector official and the director of United Incandescent Lamp and Electrical Co.
+(Egyesült Izzó).

+From her father's previous marriage to Mária Novák, the sister of painter Vilmos Aba-Novák, Dunszt had a half-sister, Erika Eva Dunst (1927–1981).
+Erika emigrated to the United States in 1947, when Mária was eleven years old, and the two therefore never met in person.

 Personal life and legacy

 Dunszt's career ended after a severe car accident in 1976, which left her unable to perform in public.
 She died on 24 August 1994 at the age of 57.

-Dunszt is remembered as one of Hungary's most exceptional operatic talents of the 20th century.
+Dunszt is remembered as one of Hungary's top operatic talents of the 20th century.